emersion/soju/README.md

     make
     sudo make install

 For development, you can use `go run ./cmd/soju` as usual.
+See the [development setup] page.

 To link with the system libsqlite3, set `GOFLAGS="-tags=libsqlite3"`.
 To disable SQLite support, set `GOFLAGS="-tags=nosqlite"`.
 To use an alternative SQLite